InlaidData/Pages/userstories.md

 like I am accomplishing something.

 <b>Elaboration</b>:
 			 Users of this game should be able to do basic questing.
-This includes talking to an NPC who will give you an objective.
+This includes going to different dungeons in order to complete a quest.
 The player should then complete the objective for a reward.

 <b>Constraints</b>:
 		     The quests cannot be overly complicated to the point of confusion.